amanteur/CHAD/README.md

 ### Hummings Subset

-The hummings subset of the dataset is now available on [HuggingFace](https://huggingface.co/datasets/amanteur/CHAD_hummings)!

-You can download the dataset directly via HF or using `main.py` with the flag `--download-hf-dataset`.
+You can download the dataset directly via [HF](https://huggingface.co/datasets/amanteur/CHAD_hummings) or using `main.py` with the flag `--download-hf-dataset`.

 The `tar.gz` filestructure is the same as in the whole dataset.